 Curious About Liverpool passes a large number of pubs, bars, restaurants, shops and cafes.
 The Walker Art Gallery and World Museum at the start of the first walk both have cafes.
 On the second walk, the new Museum of Liverpool and the Beatles Story both have a shop and a cafe.
 At the end, the Albert Dock not only boasts a fabulous shopping centre with lots of quirky shops, bars and restaurants, but also the Maritime and International Slavery Museums and the Tate Modern both have a shop and cafe.

-Curious About Liverpool has not told us if they are fully wheelchair friendly.
+No, Curious About Liverpool is not wheelchair friendly.

-Curious About Liverpool has not told us if they are fully pushchair friendly.
+No, Curious About Liverpool have stated they are not pushchair friendly.

 Curious About Liverpool has not told us if they are dog friendly.